-The castle was built on an elevation among the backwaters of the Gąsawa River and wet meadows.
-Access to it led by the bridge and the levee.
-It was built of brick on the foundation of glacial erratic stones.
-It was a 42×42 meter square with a recessed south-east corner.
-Castle consisted of the main house, the gatehouse and a peripheral wall.
+The castle was built on a hill among the Gąsawka river backwaters and wet meadows, south of the town.
+Access to it led through a bridge and a causeway.
+It was built of bricks in a Flemish bond, on a foundation of erratic stones, on a square plan with dimensions of 42 x 42 meters with a recessed south-east corner.

 The defensive walls were erected in two stages, and when raised, they reached about 7-8 meters in height.
 The entrance to them was more or less in the middle of the northern section.
 A gateway was placed there, leading through a rectangular house that was part of the facade of the castle.
 In addition to the gate passage, it housed two more rooms in the ground floor.
 From the outside, it was supported by several buttresses.